graded-cs-resources/IB-Computer-Science-Notes/unit1/unit1_plans.md

     * What's typescript and how is it different from javascript?
   * After 20 minutes, have students pause and show explicitly how to commit / submit.
 Let them know they can re-submit before next class for homework if they have not completed.
 * Go back to notes; [programming notes](02_FirstFunction.md).
 Make flashcards or complete for homework.

+## Day 3 - IA information and brainstorming
+* Algorithm
+* Flashcards practice in pairs or teams
+*